 8.10 Information will be kept for six years once a staff member or volunteer has left ABC to read.
 It will then be destroyed or archived.

-8.11 Only the most relevant information should be kept for unsuccessful applications e.g. equality monitoring -race, sex, sexuality, and the rest destroyed.
+8.11 Unsuccessful staff, volunteers or trustees – ABC to read may wish to monitor all applications and to keep information about applicants.
+Only the most relevant information should be kept, e.g. equality monitoring -race, sex, sexuality, and the rest destroyed.

 9.1 All existing schools will be informed of this procedure and can be provided with a copy if requested.

 9.2 A file concerning each school will be kept by ABC to read.
 The information recorded will be factual and where an opinion is recorded it will be clear that this is opinion and what this is based on.

 9.3 This information should be kept in a filing cabinet, which is kept locked.
 All files must be returned to the cabinet after use.

 9.4 If a school asks to see their file, the relevant fieldworker or the CEO should organise this and answer any questions about it and explain what has been written.

 9.5 All school information is protected under the Data Protection Act 2018.

 9.6 Information will be kept for six years (or longer, if required by current legislation) after a school has left ABC to read.
 It will then be destroyed or securely archived.